pencil2d/pencil2d.github.io/_posts/2024-05-17-icon-redesign.md

 Instead of plastering the interface with colors in all directions, which can feel nauseating to some, we figured that by utilizing the same colors for icons that share similar functionality, we can visualize how they're grouped together.

-The inspiration comes from [Affinity Designer]({{ "/images/icon-redesign-color-grouping-affinity-designer.png" | relative_url }}){:target="_blank"}, which uses a similar approach.
+The inspiration comes from [Affinity Designer]({{ "/images/icon-redesign-color-grouping-affinity-designer.png" | relative_url }}), which uses a similar approach.

 ## Similarity Through Overlays

 An aspect of the old interface that I liked and wanted to preserve was that the same icon could be re-used for similar actions, i.e. deleting a keyframe, layer, or color.
-Although I still wanted each icon to convey more about their specific use, I couldn't quite put my finger on how to do it... until I stumbled upon the [Icon Guidelines for Haiku OS](https://www.haiku-os.org/development/icon-guidelines){:target="_blank"}:
+Although I still wanted each icon to convey more about their specific use, I couldn't quite put my finger on how to do it... until I stumbled upon the [Icon Guidelines for Haiku OS](https://www.haiku-os.org/development/icon-guidelines):

 > Some of the system icons use overlays to further differentiate between file system objects for the user's benefit.
 These objects are generally the same type and get the same base icon.
 A good example are the many standard folders.
 Since the overlays need to be reasonably clear at 16x16 icon size